Can always staying positive be bad for our health?

-However, it’s not just your long-term health that can suffer if you suppress your negative emotions.
-There have been numerous studies showing that when we regulate or ignore our emotions, we can experience short-term mental and physical reactions as well.
+It’s not just your long-term health that can suffer if you suppress your negative emotions.
+A 2021 study conducted in Italy during the first wave of lockdowns showed that when we regulate or ignore our emotions, we can experience short-term mental and physical reactions as well.

 “Suppressing your emotions, whether it’s anger, sadness, grief or frustration, can lead to physical stress on your body.
 The effect is the same, even if the core emotion differs,” says provisional clinical psychologist Victoria Tarratt.
-“We know that it can affect blood pressure, memory and self-esteem.”
+She says the resulting emotional stress can impact your blood pressure, memory and self-esteem.

 Coping with strong emotions

 Learning how to deal with strong emotions can be challenging.
-Tarratt recommends the following 4 steps if you’re feeling emotional and don’t know how to cope.
+Victoria recommends the following four steps if you’re feeling emotional and unsure of how to cope.

 1. Acknowledge the emotion

 Recognising you’re feeling a particular way is important.
 You don’t have to do this verbally, as long as you acknowledge it internally.